Please read before booking:

 • At least one member of each team must be 18 years of age or older.

 • Race/LA is a physically active event.
 Players should be in reasonably good physical shape.
-You don't need to be an athlete (or an L.A. trivia expert) but you should be able to think and act quickly, and work together as a team.
+You don't need to be an athlete (or an L.A. trivia expert) but you should be able to think and act quickly, and work well together as a team.
 No special skills or abilities are required.
 Running is optional, but often can be advantageous.

 • Each team needs their own car, although only one driver per team is required.